jrogerthat/DimBridge-App/README.md

 There is a proxy in frontend/package.json for path for Flask server `"http://localhost:5000"`.
 This means we can use relative paths to hit flask endpoints. (`"/profile"` instead of `"http://localhost:5000/profile"`).

-We are using axios for get/post between backend and frontend.
+We are using axios.js for making async requests on the frontend.

 ### Getting started:
 `cd backend`